asaikali/modern-spring-on-kubernetes/config/config-map-and-secret/readme.md

 * Hit actuator refresh endpoint: `curl localhost:49670/actuator/refresh -d {} -H "Content-Type: application/json"`
 * reload the page `http://localhost:30165/` and you see that the message element of the json response matches the value from the config map.
-Spring Cloud for k8s was able to detect the change and reload the value when it was changed because the `com.example.ConfigDetailsController` was marked with `@RefreshScope` which cause spring cloud to reload the bean when an injected value changes.
+Spring Cloud for k8s was able to detect the change and reload the value when it was changed because the `com.example.RootController` was marked with `@RefreshScope` which cause spring cloud to reload the bean when an injected value changes.
 ```json
 {